Meditations, fanciful thoughts, and holistic living tips from Blissoma founder Julie Longyear.

 Two of the most prominent chemical consituents of L. Angustifolia are linalyl acetate and linalool.
 These are both responsible for the sedative effects of the oil.
 Following topical application of the essential oil these consituents can be detected in the blood within 5 minutes, peak at 19 minutes, and are passed through the body within 90 minutes.
 Traces can even be detected in the breath following massage.
 (2) This means that the activity of this essential oil is very mobile through the body, and can be taken in through inhalation as well as touch.
 This mobility of essential oils through skin was the inspiration for our own Stress Relief Serum, which contains a host of calming and anti-inflammatory oils.

-L. Angustifolia and other species of Lavender have antispasmodic, anesthetic, anti-inflammatory, antibacterial and antifungal effects.
+The multitude of other aroma chemicals found in L. Angustifolia and other species of Lavender have antispasmodic, anesthetic, anti-inflammatory, antibacterial and antifungal effects.
 Mice who have inhaled L. Angustifolia showed a marked decrease in caffeine induced hyperactivity.(3) In humans the effects of lavender are often tempered by the individuals psychological memories, cultural upbringing, and thoughts about the scent of lavender, but there have still been marked benefits.
 Some studies have shown that demented patients with sleep and behavior disturbances can be helped by aromatherapy treatment with Lavender.
 See this article for more on that.
 Lavender has also been shown to maintain work performance levels in those with afternoon fatigue.
 View the study abstract.
 Math computation skills have also been improved in study groups exposed to Lavender.(4)

 I have personally experienced the benefits of Lavender as a calming aid when caring for my child.
 When Tru was about 10 months old she got one of her first fevers.
 The day afterward her little body must have been feeling really rotton - the fever had broken, but she was as cranky and ornery as we have ever seen her.
 The screaming went on for hours and she was inconsolable.
 There was no respite until I put a pot of water on the stove and dripped a generous amount of some of my best lavender in.
 I was needing it as much as she was by that point.
 We stood near the stove as the vapors began to rise.
 Within 10 minutes Tru's screaming had ceased.
 It didn't resume for the rest of the night.
 All I can say is that I loved essential oils before this incident, but this sealed the deal on my love affair with natural scent.